 Manning, now 60, was president of T. Manning Concrete Inc., based in the outer northwest Chicago suburb of Huntley, Ill.
 His company had been bound by various collective bargaining agreements to submit monthly reports to union-sponsored benefit plans stating the number of hours each employee worked and to make contributions reflecting these hours.
 According to … Read More ➡

-On August 2, Sophia Love, former president of American Federation of State, County and Municipal Employees Local 2751, was indicted in the Circuit Court for the City of Baltimore, Maryland on one count of theft of at least $10,000 but less than $100,000 from the Baltimore union.
-The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 30, Carl DeRenzis, former treasurer of International Union of Painters and Allied Trades Local 1955, pleaded guilty in U.S. District Court for the Eastern District of Pennsylvania to one count of embezzling funds from the Philadelphia union in the amount of $53,281.
+The plea follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On July 28, Curtis Lang, former president of United Dairy Workers of Le Mars, was sentenced in U.S. District Court for the Northern District of Iowa to one year in prison, six months of home confinement and three years of supervised release for embezzling funds from the Le Mars (near Sioux City) union.
-He also was ordered to pay $95,223 in restitution and a $100 special assessment.
-Lang had pleaded guilty in May to one count of embezzling union funds in the amount of $45,040 after being indicted in March.
+On October 10, Thomas Miller, former financial secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 815, was sentenced in U.S. District Court for the Northern District of Illinois to two years of supervised probation, the first three months of which must be served in home confinement, for stealing funds from the Joliet-based union.
+He also was ordered to pay $21,070 in restitution, a $2,000 fine and a $100 special assessment.
+Miller had pleaded guilty on May 19 after being charged earlier that month with one count of embezzlement in the sum of $10,886.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡